 Concentration vs. Diversification: The Real Dynamic

-Minervini does not want 50 different positions spreading out his returns.
-He wants 4 to 10 massive winners.
-His risk management isn’t about buying developed and emerging markets to smooth the ride.
-His risk management is the stop-loss.
+Minervini does not want 50 different small positions diluting his equity line.
+He aims to hold 4 to 10 high-velocity winners.
+His risk management strategy isn’t about buying uncorrelated developed and emerging markets to smooth out the path.
+His entire risk defense is the hard stop-loss on concentrated individual lines.
+To my eyes, pushing against the lazy consensus of over-diversification requires an uncomfortable level of conviction.

 The Reality of Momentum Risk:

-• Cash is the Hedge: He doesn’t hedge an equity book by buying bonds or diversified assets like gold.
-When the market breaks down, he simply sells his stocks and holds cash.
-Zero exposure is the ultimate hedge.
+- Cash is the Primary Hedge: He doesn’t hedge an equity book by allocating to treasury bonds or long-term diversified assets like gold.
+When individual growth stocks break down, he sells them and holds risk-free cash.
+Zero exposure is the ultimate hedge against systematic contraction.

-• Concentrated Strikes: He only deploys capital when the setup is perfect.
-If he has 8 positions, and 5 of them hit their stop losses, he takes the small paper cuts and moves on.
+- Concentrated Striking: Capital is only deployed when a technical setup matches his criteria.
+If he opens 8 positions and 5 of them hit their stops, he accepts the clean paper cuts and preserves his core equity.

-• Correlation Reality: In a severe market drawdown, all equities correlate to 1.
-Traditional asset allocation models often fail during liquidity events.
+- Correlation Collapse Reality: In a severe market liquidation event, all equity correlations converge toward 1.
+Traditional strategic asset allocation models often experience severe drawdowns during these liquidity moments.
 Cash does not.

 Balancing Risk and Reward via Position Sizing